Global shares snap seven-day winning streak; U.S. inflation next hurdle

 Chinese inflation was in the mix, too.
 Figures overnight showed it picked up to a 15-month high of 2.7%, mainly because of surging pork prices.
 Excluding food, inflation rose only 1.6% and suggested plenty of scope for more stimulus.

 MSCI’s broadest index of Asia-Pacific shares outside Japan had slipped 0.6% after two days of gains.
-Wall Street’s recent rally ended on Tuesday. [.N]
+Wall Street’s recent rally ended on Tuesday.

 Japan’s Nikkei dipped 0.3%.
 Shanghai blue chips fell 0.7% following a 3% jump the day before.